sdcnku/micropython/docs/library/omv.tf.rst

 .. method:: tf_model.len()

-   Returns the size in bytes of the `tf_model`.
+   Returns the size in bytes of the model.

+.. method:: tf_model.ram()

+   Returns the model's required free RAM in bytes.

-.. method:: tf_model.height()
+.. method:: tf_model.input_height()

    Returns the input height of the model.
 You can use this to size your input image height appropriately.

-.. method:: tf_model.width()
+.. method:: tf_model.input_width()

    Returns the input width of the model.
 You can use this to size your input image width appropriately.

-.. method:: tf_model.channels()
+.. method:: tf_model.input_channels()

-   Returns the number of color channels in the model.
-1 for grayscale and 3 for RGB.
+   Returns the number of input color channels in the model.

-.. method:: tf_model.signed()
+.. method:: tf_model.input_datatype()

-   Returns True if the model input is signed and False if unsigned.
+   Returns the model's input datatype (this is a string of "uint8", "int8", or "float").

+.. method:: tf_model.input_scale()

+   Returns the input scale for the model.

+.. method:: tf_model.input_zero_point()

+   Returns the output zero point for the model.

+.. method:: tf_model.output_height()

+   Returns the output height of the model.
+You can use this to size your output image height appropriately.

+.. method:: tf_model.output_width()

+   Returns the output width of the model.
+You can use this to size your output image width appropriately.

+.. method:: tf_model.output_channels()

+   Returns the number of output color channels in the model.

+.. method:: tf_model.output_datatype()

+   Returns the model's output datatype (this is a string of "uint8", "int8", or "float").

+.. method:: tf_model.output_scale()

+   Returns the output scale for the model.

-.. method:: tf_model.is_float()
+.. method:: tf_model.output_zero_point()

-   Returns True if the model input is floating point and False if not floating point.
+   Returns the output zero point for the model.

 .. method:: tf_model.classify(img, [roi, [min_scale=1.0, [scale_mul=0.5, [x_overlap=0, [y_overlap=0]]]]])